darlanmendonca/shell-arguments/README.md

 # shell-arguments

-This module serialize the arguments passed to the npm, node, or nodemon, and convert this arguments to json.
+This module serialize the arguments passed to the npm, node, nodemon, or pm2, and convert this arguments to json.

 ### install
 ```sh